marcelnoehre/advent-of-code/year2022/day14/README.md

 ..ooooo.......ooooooooo..
 #########################
 </code></pre>

-Using your scan, simulate the falling sand until the source of the sand becomes blocked.
-How many units of sand come to rest?
+<p>Using your scan, simulate the falling sand until the source of the sand becomes blocked. <em>How many units of sand come to rest?</em></p>